Best Instant Coffee in 2023

 These beauts are in stick form, which is great for a no-nonsense, no-measuring lifestyle, but they only allow for a 6 oz. cup of coffee.
 If you’re drinking 2+ a day, you’ll burn through 28 sticks fairly quickly.
-It does give nifty directions for cold coffee, which is ideal for hot, summer days.
+It does give nifty directions for cold brew coffee, which is ideal for hot, summer days.

 It’s in a glass jar to ensure freshness, though that jar is a tad on the small side.
 It makes about 60 cups of 6 oz. mugs, so bear that in mind if you choose this one as your caffeine source.
 Frankly, we think it's better to make one cup with two servings.
 Each serving contains 50-60 mg of caffeine, so that will give you a well-caffeinated 12 oz. beverage.
 It also dissolves quite easily, requiring only a few stirs in hot water.

 I’m naturally more of a purist in regards to my coffee.
 I only bring that up to explain that being attracted to something like Mushroom Coffee Mix isn’t “normal” behavior for me.

-It’s a mild roast of responsible-sourced beans that are flash frozen to seal in all of the good stuff.
+It’s ethically-sourced and quite mild in flavor.
+The microground and soluble beans are flash frozen to seal in all of the good stuff.
 If you're going to give it a try, we recommend purchasing a jar rather than individual packets.
 By opting for the larger glass jar, there’s more capability for individualization.
 You can scoop out as much as you want to make 6 oz., 8 oz., 10 oz., ya know.
 Whatever you need to survive the work day.

 You can opt for this brand in either individual packets or in a larger aluminum foil bag.
 I vote for that second option — save a few bucks on the bag and choose the strength of your coffee.

-This flavorful blend makes its way from Germany to grace your cup.
+This rich, flavorful blend makes its way from Germany to grace your cup.
 Freeze dried to make the trip, this instant blend is 100% ground coffee, totally untainted by milk or sugar.
 The glass container holds 7 oz., so it can stand up to even daily, multi-cup drinkers, especially since it can be purchased in packages of 2.

 Jacob's Kronung has a smooth, mild flavor that's lot too acidic.
 This is the kind of instant coffee you can beat the afternoon slump with, so keep one in the office and one at home, and you’ll be appropriately covered whenever the need arises.

 If you can’t silence the qualms and also need cream and sugar, I’d recommend the Vinacafe 3-in-1 Instant Coffee Mix.
 Easy packets are ideal for heading out within 60 seconds flat, no extra pouring, dumping, or mixing required.